trushilpatel/interview-preparation/backend.md

 ### 4.2 Input Validation

-#### 4.2.1 Description

 Always validate and sanitize user inputs to prevent malicious data from being processed.

-#### 4.2.2 Techniques

 - **Whitelist Validation**: Only accept data that matches a predefined set of rules.
 - **Type Checking**: Ensure data is of the expected type (e.g., integers, strings).
 - **Length Checking**: Validate that input data is within acceptable length limits.

-#### 4.2.3 Real-World Example

-A web application that accepts user registrations validates the email format and checks the length of usernames to avoid buffer overflow attacks.
+**Real-World Example**: A web application that accepts user registrations validates the email format and checks the length of usernames to avoid buffer overflow attacks.

 ---

 ### 4.3 Authentication and Authorization

-#### 4.3.1 Description

 Implement strong authentication and authorization mechanisms to control access to resources.

-#### 4.3.2 Techniques

 - **OAuth 2.0 / OpenID Connect**: Use standard protocols for third-party authentication.
 - **Two-Factor Authentication (2FA)**: Require a second form of verification, such as SMS or authenticator apps.
 - **Role-Based Access Control (RBAC)**: Assign permissions based on user roles.

-#### 4.3.3 Real-World Example

-A banking application uses OAuth for user login, allowing users to log in with their Google account while requiring a one-time SMS code for added security.
+**Real-World Example**: A banking application uses OAuth for user login, allowing users to log in with their Google account while requiring a one-time SMS code for added security.

 ---

 ### 4.4 Secure API Design

-#### 4.4.1 Description

 Design APIs to minimize security vulnerabilities.

-#### 4.4.2 Techniques

 - **Use HTTPS**: Ensure all data in transit is encrypted.
 - **Rate Limiting**: Prevent abuse by limiting the number of requests from a single IP.
 - **CORS Policy**: Configure Cross-Origin Resource Sharing (CORS) to restrict which domains can access your APIs.

-#### 4.4.3 Real-World Example

-An e-commerce API employs HTTPS to encrypt customer data and implements rate limiting to prevent denial-of-service (DoS) attacks.
+**Real-World Example**: An e-commerce API employs HTTPS to encrypt customer data and implements rate limiting to prevent denial-of-service (DoS) attacks.

 ---

 ### 4.5 Data Encryption

-#### 4.5.1 Description

 Encrypt sensitive data both at rest and in transit.

-#### 4.5.2 Techniques

 - **AES (Advanced Encryption Standard)**: Use strong encryption algorithms for sensitive data storage.
 - **TLS (Transport Layer Security)**: Implement TLS for secure data transmission over networks.

-#### 4.5.3 Real-World Example

-A healthcare application encrypts patient data using AES and ensures that all API calls are made over TLS to protect sensitive health information.
+**Real-World Example**: A healthcare application encrypts patient data using AES and ensures that all API calls are made over TLS to protect sensitive health information.

 ---

 ### 4.6 Error Handling and Logging

-#### 4.6.1 Description

 Implement secure error handling and logging practices.

-#### 4.6.2 Techniques

 - **Generic Error Messages**: Avoid revealing sensitive information in error messages.
 - **Logging**: Log security-related events, such as failed login attempts and data access, but ensure sensitive data is not logged.

-#### 4.6.3 Real-World Example

-A web application returns a generic error message for failed authentication attempts while logging detailed information for security audits.
+**Real-World Example**: A web application returns a generic error message for failed authentication attempts while logging detailed information for security audits.

 ---

 ### 4.7 Dependency Management

-#### 4.7.1 Description

 Manage dependencies and third-party libraries carefully to reduce vulnerabilities.

-#### 4.7.2 Techniques

 - **Regular Updates**: Keep libraries and frameworks up to date to mitigate known vulnerabilities.
 - **Use Trusted Sources**: Only use libraries from reputable sources and verify their integrity.

-#### 4.7.3 Real-World Example

-A project utilizes tools like npm audit to regularly check for vulnerabilities in its JavaScript dependencies and update them as necessary.
+**Real-World Example**: A project utilizes tools like npm audit to regularly check for vulnerabilities in its JavaScript dependencies and update them as necessary.

 ---

 ### 4.8 Security Testing

-#### 4.8.1 Description

 Conduct regular security testing to identify and fix vulnerabilities.

-#### 4.8.2 Techniques

 - **Penetration Testing**: Simulate attacks to identify weaknesses.
 - **Static Code Analysis**: Use tools to analyze code for security vulnerabilities during development.

-#### 4.8.3 Real-World Example

-A company performs annual penetration tests on its web application, leading to the discovery and patching of several critical vulnerabilities.
+**Real-World Example**: A company performs annual penetration tests on its web application, leading to the discovery and patching of several critical vulnerabilities.

 ---

 ### 4.9 Secure Configuration

-#### 4.9.1 Description

 Ensure secure configurations for all application components.

-#### 4.9.2 Techniques

 - **Environment Variables**: Store sensitive data such as API keys in environment variables rather than hardcoding them.
 - **Minimize Permissions**: Run services with the least privilege necessary.

-#### 4.9.3 Real-World Example

-A cloud application stores its database credentials in environment variables and runs its web server with limited access rights to minimize potential damage in case of a breach.
+**Real-World Example**: A cloud application stores its database credentials in environment variables and runs its web server with limited access rights to minimize potential damage in case of a breach.

 ---